Welcome to AVSAB

 For more information, click here!

-Check out our blog.
-Written/Compiled by Dr. Megan Maxwell, CAAB, the blog covers a variety of behavior topics including bark parks, the use of positive reinforcement, and teaching the use of the Freedom Harness.
+Written and compiled by Dr. Megan Maxwell, CAAB, the AVSAB blog covers a variety of behavior topics including bark parks, the use of positive reinforcement, and teaching the use of the Freedom Harness.